CIT Coordinator Certification

 By attending this course and successfully passing the required testing, you will be recognized and certified as a CIT coordinator for three years.
 In addition to receiving the certification, you will receive membership into CIT International, for as long as your certification remains valid.
 Additionally, you will have access to online resources only available to currently certified CIT coordinators.
 Those becoming certified for the first time will receive a hard copy of "Crisis Intervention Team (CIT) Programs: A Best Practice Guide for Transforming Community Responses to Mental Health Crises". ($40 value)

 Recertification must be completed by attending continuing education sponsored by CIT International during the third year of the coordinator's certification.

-Recertification: CIT International is developing material for a 4-hour recertification course for those wishing to recertify.
+Recertification: CIT International is developing material for a 3-hour recertification course for those wishing to recertify.
 Recertification will be provided at a reduced fee.
-For those currently certified, please feel free to provide recommendations of what that material should be through the Certified Coordinator's portal in the forum.

 Recertification is only available to those who have attended and completed the revised CIT Coordinator Certification course during or after 2021.
 Those who attended a course prior to 2021 or whose certifications have lapsed are required to take and successfully pass the 8-hour course to receive another original certification.